The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Summary – Cultural Context

-In several Indigenous nations of North America, notably among the Lakota and the Anishinaabe, the eagle holds a sacred place.
-Because it flies higher than any other bird, it is perceived as the closest to the Sun and the Creator.
+In several indigenous nations of North America, particularly among the Lakota and Anishinaabe, the eagle holds a sacred place.
+Because it flies higher than any other bird, it is perceived as being closest to the Sun and the Creator.

-He is not just an animal.
-He is an intermediary.
+It is not just an animal.
+It is an intermediary.
 A messenger.
-A bearer of prayer.
+A prayer carrier.

-Its feathers are not decorative.
+Its feathers are not merely decorative.
 They are alive with meaning.

 The Legend of the Messenger of Prayers